mehame4752/alprog_uny/README.md

 # alprog_uny
-The repository is the sole location for containing all chapters from the Algorithm and Programming lectures in semester 2
+The repository is the sole location for containing all chapters from the "Algoritma dan Pemograman" lectures in semester 2